dsuryd/dotNetify-Elements/DevApp/server/Docs/LayoutSystem.md

 #### Panel Element

-A Panel element is a container, similar to the `<div>` tag, but equipped with the ability to arrange the layout of the child elements.
+The Panel element serves as a container, much like the `<div>` tag, but with the ability to control the position of its content.

-By default a Panel will vertically stack the child elements with a fixed gap between them:
+By default a Panel will vertically stack the child elements with a fixed gap in-between:

 [inset]

-Use the various Panel's attributes to change the layout of items.
-For example, adding the _horizontal_ attribute will stack the items horizontally:
+Use any combination of the [Panel's properties](layout/panel) to customize the layout.
+For example, adding the _horizontal_ property will stack the items horizontally:

 [inset]

-Panels use css flexbox under the hood, which allows you to make it fill the available space and easily control the content's alignments.
-Nest the panels, and you can create all sorts of layout:
+Panels use css flexbox under the hood, and when the _flex_ property is added, the element will fill the available space.
+You can create all sorts of layout with nested panels, for example:

+[inset]

+And if that's not enough, you can always use the _css_ property to further customize not only the Panel itself, but all HTML tags within it:

+[inset]

+#### Responsive Design

+[inset]